randomtestfive/randomtestfive.github.io/class/csci489/blog/index.md

 Out of these teams, it happened nine times.
 Twice for 558, twice for 3933, and five times for 6372.

+## Ownership Ratios

+Each of these charts shows a ratio of the time that a team owned a switch or scale to the total amount of time that they played.
+For an alliance, the near switch is easiest to capture, the scale next, then the opposing switch.

 ### [WIP] Switch Ownership Ratio

 ![Switch Ownership Ratio](/assets/image/csci489/ratio-near.png)
 *data from [thebluealliance](https://thebluealliance.com/apidocs/v3)*

+254 performed the best out of this set of teams, having control of their own switch 92% of the time they were on the field.
+Based on how early they were able to claim their switch, it makes sense that they have ownership of it for so much of their time.
+When teams controlled their switch for a greater portion of their time playing, they performed better.

 ### [WIP] Scale Ownership Ratio

 ![Scale Ownership Ratio](/assets/image/csci489/ratio-scale.png)
 *data from [thebluealliance](https://thebluealliance.com/apidocs/v3)*

+???

+254 gained ownership during auto a lot, many times with two cubes.

 ### [WIP] Opposing Switch Ownership Ratio

 ![Opposing Switch Ownership Ratio](/assets/image/csci489/ratio-far.png) *data from [thebluealliance](https://thebluealliance.com/apidocs/v3)*

+The opposing switch was usually a lofty goal for an alliance.
+It doesn't give them points, it only makes it so the other alliance doesn't get points.
+However, claiming the opposing switch was usually easier than the scale, making it a good distraction tactic for while trying to claim or defend the scale.
+Teams that were better tended to claim the opposing switch.
+254 managed to take ownership of the opposing switch for a third of the time they were in a match, in contrast to 6372, where the opposing alliance owned their switch more often than 254 owned theirs.

 ## Citation